xuyangy/vim-mark/README.md

   8 different slots in all buffers.
 - searchmatch ([vimscript #4869](http://www.vim.org/scripts/script.php?script_id=4869)) has commands and mappings for :[1,2,3]match, in the current window only.
+- highlight-groups.vim ([vimscript #5612](http://www.vim.org/scripts/script.php?script_id=5612)) can do buffer-local as well as tab-scoped highlighting via :syntax, and has multiple groups whose highlighting is defined in an external CSV file.

 USAGE
 ------------------------------------------------------------------------------